 Nutritionists fulfill a key role in healthcare.
 With their specialized knowledge of biochemistry, nutrition, and assessment, they are able to help their clients manage, treat, and prevent illness.
 An integral member of their clients’ healthcare team, nutritionists are capable of improving their clients’ health outcomes holistically.
-However, as it’s possible to earn certification as a nutritionist with a bachelor’s degree, some never consider the benefits of earning a master’s degree in Nutrition.
+However, as it’s possible to offer nutrition advice with a bachelor’s degree in some states, some never consider the benefits of earning a master’s degree in Nutrition.
 Further still, many never consider pursuing this path online.
 Many ask, “Is a master’s in Nutrition worth it, and can it be done online?”

 An online master’s degree in Nutrition can greatly improve your career options, salary potential, and hireability.
 Read on to learn the ways in which earning a master’s degree in Nutrition online can help you achieve your career goals.

 While it’s possible to declare yourself a nutritionist or dietitian without training or licensure in some states, it is a distinct advantage to have earned at least a bachelor’s degree in Nutrition or Dietetics.
 However, many employers prefer candidates who have earned a master’s degree and, in fact, some licenses and certifications require it.
 Therefore, a Master’s in Nutrition is worth it for aspiring nutritionists.
 If you’re not convinced, here are a few reasons why earning a master’s in Nutrition is so advantageous.